 - Weakness, particularly when performing gripping or twisting motions

 Tennis elbow symptoms usually develop gradually over the course of several weeks or months.
 Symptoms are often worse after any activity involving the forearm.
 It is commonly seen in the dominant arm, but it can affect the non-dominant arm or both arms.
 Consult our orthopedic elbow specialists if you’re suffering from any of these symptoms.

 For many patients, our tennis elbow specialists treat lateral epicondylitis entirely with conservative measures, including:

 - Applying ice

 - Wearing a tennis elbow brace centered over the back of your forearm

 - Completing stretching and strengthening tennis elbow exercises

 - Adjusting form or technique in your tennis game or occupational tasks to reduce the amount of stress placed on the injured tendons

 If you are suffering from the symptoms of lateral epicondylitis, the first step to relieving your discomfort is to have a consultation with our Smithtown orthopedic practice that specializes in tennis elbow (lateral epicondylitis) treatment to learn about your options.
-Contact Mirza Orthopedics today to schedule an appointment.
+Contact the tennis elbow doctors at Mirza Orthopedics today to schedule an appointment.